ColtonJD/File_Metadata_Microservice/README.md

 > node server.js

 This should have the server running on localhost:3000.
 If you would like to use a seperate port, you must change the port at the end of the server.js file

+5. Open http://localhost:3000 | <your port> in your browser.
+The front end Angular app should load up.
+Supply any image file to test.
+Should return a JSON with:

+> {
+    name: <name>,
+    encoding: req.file.encoding,
+    mimetype: req.file.mimetype,
+    size: req.file.size
+}